 - Electricity and HVAC Control Systems – Covers the basics of electricity as they apply to the industry with topics like wiring schematics and the electrical installation, service, and troubleshooting of HVAC units.

-- Forced Air Gas Heating and Air Conditioning Systems – Teaches service for forced air furnaces, heat pumps, split AC systems, package roof top units, and heating and cooling controls and circuitry.
+- Forced Air Gas Heating and Air Conditioning Systems – Teaches service for forced air furnaces, heat pumps, split AC systems, packaged roof top units, and heating and cooling controls and circuitry.

 - HVAC Pneumatic Controls – Provides a detailed study of electrical, electromechanical, and pneumatic control systems in commercial and industrial buildings.

 - Refrigeration and Air Conditioning Fundamentals – Teaches safety, installation, and service of refrigeration units, thermodynamics, refrigeration cycle and troubleshooting techniques.

 - Supermarket Refrigeration and Ice Machines2 – Covers ice machines; supermarket refrigeration, controls and circuitry; commercial equipment repair, retrofitting, and construction of a walk-in cooler or freezer.